Employment Lawyers Melbourne

 In Australian employment law, the distinction between an employee and a contractor depends on several factors, including the level of control over work, whether the worker provides their own tools, and how they are paid.
 Employees typically work under the direction of an employer, receive regular payments, and have entitlements like leave.
 Contractors, on the other hand, are generally more independent, set their own hours, and are paid on a project basis.
 The overall working relationship must be considered, rather than just one factor.

-Learn more from a Sanicki lawyer today
+Learn more from our employment lawyers in Melbourne today